Overview

 random.string(length: uint, charset: Optional<str>) -> str

-is not provided defaults to Alphanumeric.
+The random.string method returns a randomly generated string of the specified length.
+If charset is not provided defaults to Alphanumeric.
 Warning, the string is stored entirely in memory so exceptionally large files (multiple megabytes) can lead to performance issues.

 Regex